Faster terminal startup with tmux

 2024-03-16

 I recently started a new job.
-The company cares about security; the computer I've been assigned has some program-startup-latency which I'm confident has something to do with various security features.
-It's super powerful M2 MacBook Pro that, in general, is very fast.
+The company cares about security; the computer I've been assigned has some program-startup-latency which I'm confident has something to do with various security features (it's a super powerful M2 MacBook Pro that, most of the time, is very fast).

 One slow action is simply starting a new shell (I use Bash).
 Starting